Lender of last resort

-- The most recent liquidity reports for the bank, including the LCR and long-term funding indicator (eg liquidity indicators 1 and 2).
+- The most recent liquidity reports for the bank, including the LCR, NSFR and ALMM.

 - An assessment of how long the bank's current liquidity buffers will last (excluding ELA) and information on the background for the bank's liquidity problems.
 An overview of maturities over the next six months of assets and liabilities, on a weekly basis for the first four weeks and on a monthly basis thereafter.
 An overview of maturities of assets that may be associated with considerable uncertainty over the next six months.

-- An overall assessment of the bank's funding situation and future maturities, excluding ELA.
+- An overall assessment of the bank's funding situation including the latest available ILAAP, and future maturities, excluding ELA.